About the Institute

 Independent research groups:

-- Neural Computation and Behaviour (Dr. Jan Clemens), since 2017
+- Neural Computation and Behaviour (Dr. Jan Clemens), 2017-2023 on leave

 - Synaptic Physiology and Plasticity (Brett Carter, Ph.D.), since 2017

-- Neural Circuits and Cognition (Dr. Caspar Schwiedrzik), since 2017
+- Neural Circuits and Cognition (Dr. Caspar Schwiedrzik), 2017-2024 on leave

 Alumni: